Substrate presentation: Cholesterol

 Cholesterol and polyunsaturated fatty acids (PUFAs) regulate lipid raft formation, hence the biological function of rafts.
 When saturated lipids and cholesterol increase in the membrane, lipid rafts increase their affinity for palmitoylated proteins.
 PUFAs have the opposite effect, they fluidize the membrane.

 PUFAs

 PUFAs may also increase the concentration of signaling lipids.
 The arachidonic acid, a very common PUFA in the brain, incorporates into PC and PIP2.
 Arachidonyl PC is a preferred substrate of PLD likely increasing the amount of PA in a cell.
 Regulation of raft function by cholesterol effectively regulates substrate presentation and the many palmitoylated proteins that utilize substrate presentation as a mechanism of activation.
 While speculative, the profound effect of cholesterol and PUFAs on human health is likely through physiological regulation of lipid raft function in cells.

 Role in biology

 Mechanosensation

 Mechanical force (shear or swell) can independently disrupt the packing and resultant affinity of palmitate to lipid rafts.
 This disruption also causes PLD2 to favor trafficking to PIP2 domains.
+The mechanosensitive ion channel TREK-1 is released from cholesterol dependent lipid rafts in response to mechanical force.
+This has the effect of dampening pain.